Alexie Brooks

 Alexie Mae Caimoso Brooks (born February 21, 2001) is a Filipino athlete, model, and beauty pageant titleholder.
-She was appointed as Miss Eco Philippines 2025 and represented the Philippines at Miss Eco International 2025, held on 19 April 2025 in Egypt.
-She became the third Filipina Miss Eco International.
+She was appointed as Miss Eco Philippines 2025 and won Reina Filipinas MGI All Stars 2026.
+She represented the Philippines at Miss Eco International 2025, held on April 19, 2025 in Egypt where she became the third Filipina to be crowned as Miss Eco International.
+She will represent the Philippines at MGI All Stars 2nd edition later that year.

 Early life and education

 Brooks was born on February 21, 2001, in Lebanon to a Black American father and an overseas Filipino worker mother.
 She was raised in Leon, Iloilo, by her grandparents.
 She pursued a Bachelor of Science in Business Administration (BSBA), majoring in Marketing Management, at the National University in Manila, where she graduated in 2024.

-In 2022, she was named the Most Valuable Player by the University Athletic Association of the Philippines (UAAP) while representing National University in athletics.
-That same year, she also competed in the Southeast Asian Games held in Vietnam.
+In 2022, Brooks was named the Most Valuable Player by the University Athletic Association of the Philippines while representing the National University in athletics during UAAP Season 85.
+That same year, she was part of the Philippine delegation and competed in the 31st Southeast Asian Games held in Vietnam.
+Brooks ranked fifth in the heptathlon event.

 Pageantry

 Miss Universe Philippines 2024

 Brooks represented Iloilo City at Miss Universe Philippines 2024 after winning the title of Miss Iloilo earlier that year.
 She finished in the Top 10 of the national pageant and was later appointed as Miss Eco Philippines 2025.